Thinking about a new camera, but not sure which is the best option for you?

 You can grab a waterproof “cover” of sorts to help protect it in situations where there is a lot of water (think beach, river, rain etc).
-They often claim to be full waterproof (even down to 16ft) but personally I am not going to risk so much money on a cover that is under 50 bucks!
+They often claim to be fully waterproof (even down to 16ft) but personally I am not going to risk so much money on a cover that is under 50 bucks!

-The one shown here is quite typical for the pros, and costs quite a lot (around one and a half G) But again, this is for serious DSLR lovers who have already spent thousands on equipment and want that quality image!
+The one shown here is quite typical for the pros and costs quite a lot (around one and a half G) But again, this is for serious DSLR lovers who have already spent thousands on equipment and want that quality image!

 Both of these cameras have a bunch of settings you can play around with which makes it not so easy to learn.

 But, the big question is can you take it out of the box and just press GO.
 Is it simple for a beginner to just grab it out of the box and get started?